coreruleset/documentation/content/deployment/quickstart.md

 You'll first need to download the ruleset.
 Our strong recommendation is that you [use a supported version](https://github.com/coreruleset/coreruleset/security/policy).
 Using a browser (or equivalent) visit the following URL: https://github.com/coreruleset/coreruleset/releases.

 There we have all our official releases listed.
 For production we recommend you to use the latest release, v{{< param crs_latest_release >}}.
-If you want to test the bleeding edge version, we also provide daily _Nightly releases_.
+If you want to test the bleeding edge version, we also provide _nightly releases_.

 ### Verifying our release